crossplane-contrib/function-go-templating/example/conditions/README.md

-# Writing to the Function Context
+# Writing to the Composite or Claim Status

-function-go-templating can write to the Function Context
+function-go-templating can write to the Composite or Claim Status.
+See [Communication Between Composition Functions and the Claim](https://github.com/crossplane/crossplane/blob/main/design/one-pager-fn-claim-conditions.md) for more information.

 ## Testing This Function Locally